-Hattie Collins is a multidisciplinary artist and writer specialising in alternative methodology and practice.
+Hattie Collins is a multidisciplinary artist, facilitator and writer specialising in alternative methodology and practice.
 Her artwork aims to raise a dialogue surrounding socio-political issues including feminism, the environment and the nature of creative practice from a unique and engaging perspective.

 Having attained a BA (Hons) in Photography, Collins has become increasingly interested in contextual analysis of art works.
 In turn, each project is heavily researched and a deeper subtext resides amongst each body of work.
 She is currently studying for an MRes Art: Theory and Philosophy in London.